Mac McClung's Slam Dunk contest prize money surpasses NBA earnings

 McClung earned new backers after securing his third dunk title.
 Some believe he deserved another money making deal: An NBA contract.

 Gino Fornaro of Barstool Sports is another McClung backer.
-Plus fired off a suggestion to NBA commissioner Adam Silver.
+Plus, he fired off a suggestion to NBA commissioner Adam Silver.

-“Mac McClung deserves an NBA contract for being the only reason to tune into the dunk contest 3 years in a row.
+“Mac McClung deserves an NBA contract for being the only reason to tune into the dunk contest three years in a row.
 Adam Silver needs to scratch his back,” Fornaro posted.

 Even ESPN NBA insider Shams Charania couldn't help but praise McClung.
 Charania called the Magic guard “arguably the best to do this event.”